justinabate/nasdaq_itch_pcap/README.md

 # nasdaq_itch_pcap
-Experiments with PCAP files from NASDAQ's public FTP server
+Experiments with ITCH PCAP files from NASDAQ's public FTP server

 ## Overview: Source Files, Format
 NASDAQ offers sample PCAP files at **ftp://emi.nasdaq.com/ITCH/** (herein "root" or "~/").
 This link can be opened in a file browser.
 Several variants are available, based on [the different NASDAQ data feeds](https://nasdaqtrader.com/Trader.aspx?id=dpspecs):